ctdk/schob/README.md

 and for the schob client to send reports to) and serf running with the goiardi server and on every client node that will run shovey jobs.

-The `knife-shove` plugin from https://github.com/ctdk/knife-shove is required to submit and administer shovey jobs.
+The `knife-shove` plugin from https://github.com/ctdk/knife-shove or rubygems is required to submit and administer shovey jobs.

 Schob has the following golang dependencies outside of the standard library: go-flags, toml, logger, the go-chef chef library, serf, go-uuid, and the